eclipse-iofog/iofog.org/content/docs/1.2.0/tools/iofogctl.md

 iofogctl deploy controller my-ctrl --kube-config ~/.kube/conf
 ```

-Under the hood, `iofogctl` will also deploy ioFog Connector and Kubernetes services, which are another essential part of the ioFog stack
+Under the hood, `iofogctl` will also deploy ioFog Connector and Kubernetes services, which are another essential part of the ioFog stack.

 We can now check that the Controller was deployed successfully.